 - What actions did Washington take on the first two intelligence reports, the next, and the final?

 - What role did artillery play in the battle?

 - Name the subsequent battles of the Philadelphia Campaign.

 Prior to going into the field, visitors will watch a 20 minute orientation film about the Battle of Brandywine, the Philadelphia Campaign, and 18th Century life in southeastern Pennsylvania.
 There is no parking for motorcoaches on the battlefield.
-The loop staff ride lasts about 1.5 hours with little stopping.
-The motorcoach could stop and let participants out to view and discuss three terrains: Birmingham Friends Meetinghouse, Birmingham Hill, and Sandy Hollow.
+The loop staff ride lasts about 1.5 hours with no stopping.